ITHINK Financial Amphitheatre: Performances

 Because of the Palm Beaches' climate, many major concert tours that would visit arenas in other cities usually stop at iTHINK Financial Amphitheatre, enabling it to be used as a year-round concert venue.

 Other events include The Buzz Bake Sale, Curiosa, Lilith Fair, The Gigantour, Projekt Revolution, Christ Fellowship's Easter services, Ozzfest, Crüe Fest, Crüe Fest 2, The Mayhem Festival and The Vans Warped Tour, among others.

 On November 2, 1996, Phish played the amphitheatre as part of their 1996 fall tour.
 They were joined by Karl Perazzo (of Santana fame) on percussion for the entire show.
 Portions of this performance were released to the syndicated radio program The Album Network.
 This show was released as the Coral Sky DVD in 2010 and is available as a download from LivePhish.

 On June 15, 1998, the Spice Girls kicked off the US leg of the Spiceworld Tour; two weeks prior, Geri Halliwell had left the group.

+Britney Spears performed to a sold out crowd on her Oops!...
+I Did It Again World Tour on September 10th, 2000.

 On September 4, 2003 Tori Amos played her last concert of her Scarlet's Walk tour here.
 It was filmed and released on DVD one year later, in May 2004, called Welcome to Sunny Florida.

 The venue was scheduled to host the final Ozzfest tour date of 2004, on September 4, but the show was cancelled due to Hurricane Frances.

 On June 16, 2015 Lana Del Rey played her last concert of The Endless Summer Tour performing songs like Honeymoon and Florida Kilos for the first time.

 May 20, 2017 the band Muse played there along with 30 Seconds to Mars and Pvris.